pygfx/pygfx/docs/guide.rst

 Visualizations in pygfx are constructed of world objects, grouped together into a scene.
-These define the kinds of object being visualized, and how it should be rendered (but we get to details later).
+These define the kinds of object being visualized, and how it should be rendered (we get to the details later).

 .. code-block::py